 - Spends a significant amount of time engaging in other activities related to the Internet (such as researching internet vendors, internet books).

-- Neglects other areas of life (such as relationships, work, school and leisure pursuits) in favor of spending time on the Internet.
+- Neglects other areas of life (such as relationships, work, school and leisure pursuits) in favour of spending time on the Internet.

 - Is prepared to lose relationships, jobs or other important things in favour of the Internet.